-If you live in the city of Whiting, or if you are a property owner in the city of Whiting, you are eligible to get a free Resident Evergreen library card.
+If you live in the city of Whiting, you are eligible to get a free Resident Evergreen library card.

 If none of the above applies to you, you can get a Reciprocal Borrowers card with limited access, but you will have to get a library card from your home library first.

 If you do not live in Indiana, you are not eligible to get a library card.